 your vet needs to see the dog we expect this clause to be respected.

-7. The buyer pays us and agreed upon price for the partnership opportunity.
+7. The buyer pays us an agreed upon price for the partnership opportunity.
 The price is something to discuss when you contact us.

 The price will be decided upon based on what I get out of the arrangement.
-So length of partnership, what you may plan to do with
+Length of partnership, what you may plan to do with